-The chef utilises two decades of experience to create pleasingly pared‑back dishes which prioritise flavour over fanciness.
-His Trust the Chef surprise menu on a Thursday is a fabulously affordable way to sample house specials such as pig’s head terrine, lobster fries, and squid ink pasta.
-Round off an indulgent three courses with a serving of delicious sticky toffee pudding crowned with a scoop of brown-butter ice cream.
+Ryan utilises two decades of experience to create pleasingly pared‑back dishes that sing with flavour.
+His Trust the Chef surprise menu (£33 for three courses) on Wednesdays and Thursdays is a fabulously affordable way to sample house specials such as pig’s head terrine, lobster fries, and squid ink pasta.
+Round off an indulgent three courses with the irresistibly silky brown butter crème brûlée served with strawberry sorbet and ginger crumb.

 If the forecast is favourable, book one of the tables under the fig tree in the garden and kick off an alfresco supper with creative cocktails, plump olives and homemade bread.
 The restaurant is tucked away on a residential street a short walk from Royal William Yard, so it’s perfectly positioned for a post‑lunch stroll along the harbour.